developmentseed/unicef-school-docs/app/posts/s1-methods/1-0-methodology/1-0-0-index.md

 </figure>

 Our AI-assist school detection in Colombia and the East Caribbean islands are:
-- Data cleaning
+- School data cleaning
-- Training data creation
+- Training dataset creation
 - Sat-Xception and the school classifier
-- The model inference with the best performed model over Colombia and the eastern Caribbean islands
+- The large scale model inference
-- The expert mapper validate the machine learning prediction
+- Machine learning prediction validation by DevSeed expert mappers

 See the detailed steps under this section.